ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/08-analysing-binary-search.md

-## Case study: Analysing binary search
+## Case study: Analysing binary search {#analysing-binary-search}

-Now we will discuss the algorithmic complexity of the two search algorithms that we introduced in @sec:case-study-searching-in-a-list.
+Now we will discuss the algorithmic complexity of the two search algorithms that we introduced in @sec:binary-search.

 In @sec:input-size, we deduced that the running time for linear search on an array if size $n$ is $O(n)$.
 If we assume that the value is equally likely to appear in any location, this complexity is both the average case and the worst case.